 Dr. Wendt and I are among a rare breed of individuals who have never had a cavity.
 Don’t get me wrong, we’ve both had our dental injuries to our front teeth (Dr. Wendt’s quite a bite more extensive than mine).
 A common misconception is that we probably never eat anything sweet.

-Even as a dentist, I will admit that I have a really bad sweet tooth.
+Even as a dentist in Houston, I will admit that I have a really bad sweet tooth.
 I love the worst kind of candy- the sticky, chewy kind.
 I love Swedish Fish and Sour Patch Kids and- as my Dental Assistants at my old practice know- Twizzlers.
 I’m not a fan of chocolate because grown-ups like me get acid reflux, unfortunately.
 Though chocolate is a more favorable treat to have when it comes to candy, I still want all the stickiness.

 When I was in Dental school, one of the best and worst days was the day Dr. Audrey Moon placed brackets and wires on my teeth.
 I swore to myself I would be a good patient and not break any brackets.
 I went an entire year without chewing gum or having just about any candy.
 The desire to have straight teeth far outweighed my sweet tooth at the time, apparently.